explodinglabs/iko/README.md

 Here's what happened:

-1. Three scripts were created – to _deploy_, _revert_ and _verify_ the change.
+1. Three scripts were created: to _deploy_, _revert_, and _verify_ the change.
-2. The change was then added to `sqitch.plan`.
+2. The change was added to `sqitch.plan`.
-3. Lastly, the deploy script was printed for you to review.
+3. Finally, the deploy script was printed for your review.

 > 📖 See the [full list of Iko commands](/COMMANDS.md).